-The purpose of the module is to provide students with an understanding of the milieu in which Accounting is practiced, by addressing the historic development of the discipline
+The purpose of the module is to provide students with an understanding of the milieu in which Accounting is practiced, by addressing the historic development of the discipline and the profession in a global context, the development of Accounting regulation in practice; the theory underlying the development of Accounting as a discipline and the interaction between global economic developments and developments in Accountancy.

-- discuss the history of Accounting as a discipline; - explain the development of the Accounting profession in a global context; - specify the development of the main Accounting theories underlying the developments in accounting; - explain the development of the financial reporting environment; - discuss the development of the global Accounting regulation in which financial reporting is done; and - explain the interaction between global economic development and developments in Accountancy.
+- discuss the history of Accounting as a discipline; - explain the development of the Accounting profession in a global context; - specify the development of the main Accounting theories underlying the developments in accounting; - · explain the development of the financial reporting environment; - discuss the development of the global Accounting regulation in which financial reporting is done; and - explain the interaction between global economic development and developments in Accountancy.

-Accounting Studies 200 SEMESTER MODULE NQF LEVEL: 6
+Accounting Studies 200